ryuichiueda/mcl/README.md

     * standard deviation of rotational motion noise by forward motion
 * ~laser_likelihood_max_dist (double, default: 0.2 meters)
     * maximum distance to inflate occupied cells on the likelihood field map

+## Notes

+### likelihood field

+This implemenation uses a likelihood field model.
+Occupied cells on the map are inflated so that each collision detection between a laser beam and an occupied cell is relaxed.
+The likelihood for each cell is given with a pyramidal kernel function.
+The parameter `~laser_likelihood_max_dist` gives the length from the center cell to the edge of the pyramid.